alanmcilwaine/welly-transport/UsabilityResults/usabilityTestResults.md

 Classification: Moderate

-## Give Alerts tiles a way to expand them for more information
+## Give alerts tiles a way to expand them for more information (#31)
-Description:
+Description: In usability testing, there were two subjects who wanted more information from the alerts.
+The alerts currently provide short detail on things like bus replacements, service cancellations, but these subjects required more.

-Students:
+Students: Roland, Sekona.

-Classification:
+Classification: Moderate

-## Remove widgets from the add menu when they're already added
+## Remove widgets from the add menu when they're already added (#30)
 Description: Based on user testing, we identified that the current design allows users to attempt to add widgets that are already present on the home page.
 This caused confusion, as users clicked the "Add" button on widgets they had already added, expecting a new action or feedback, but nothing happened.

 Students: Tyler, Ranju, Roland, James, Charlie, Eric, Caleb.